sandinmyjoints/requests-review/review.rst

 a scene.

 urllib2's jumble is verbose jargon, like legalese: heretofore, whereas, the party of the first part.
-Its API is a menagerie of abstractions with names such as ``OpenerDirector`` and ``HTTPPasswordMgrWithDefaultRealm`` [#]_ that have to be looked up to be understood, and are often underwhelming in their capabilities.
+Its API is a menagerie of abstractions with names such as ``OpenerDirector`` and ``HTTPPasswordMgrWithDefaultRealm`` [#]_ that must be looked up to be understood, and are often underwhelming in their capabilities.

-Greater expressive power matches more closely the workings of my mind, where my thoughts flow in a continuous stream.
-It's internal.
-I can't achieve identification with a legal briefing.
-But with a novel or a good API, the pace of meaning accelerates, syncing with my inner monologue, setting the stage for identification.
+Greater expressive power matches more closely the workings of my mind, where thought flows in a continuous stream.
+It eases the transit of thought across the boundary between internal and external.
+With a good novel or a good API, the pace of comprehension accelerates, syncing with my inner monologue, setting the stage for identification.

 Dealing with Reality
 --------------------